 On the other hand, CBD flowers contain low levels of THC (less than 0.3%), while the CBD content can be as high as up to 25% depending on the flower strain.

-3- Their effects
+3- The effects

-Weed is known for its psychoactive effects and people typically use weed to get high, which is the feelings of relaxation, euphoria, and altered perception.
+Weed is known for its psychoactive effects and people typically use it to get high, which is the feelings of relaxation, euphoria, and altered perception.
+It can also make you disoriented and alter your motor skills, so it requires a certain amount of caution to use it.

 4- Benefits